A geometric and combinatorial view of weighted voting: Weighted and linear games as partially ordered sets

-\begin{remark} Formally, the linear games poset is only a \emph{subposet} of a ranked lattice, since we have excluded games of rank $0$ (where every coalition is winning) and rank $2^n$ (where every coalition is losing) from our Definition~\ref{def:simple} of \emph{simple games}.
+\begin{remark} Formally, the linear games poset is only a \emph{subposet} of a ranked lattice, since we have excluded games of rank $0$ (where every coalition, even the empty coalition, is winning) and rank $2^n$ (where every coalition is losing) from our Definition~\ref{def:simple} of \emph{simple games}.
 (A ranked poset must have minimal rank 0.)
 Many authors choose to include these games.
-Were we to extend $J_n$ to include them, then it would have minimal rank $0$ and maximal rank $2^n$.
-From a voting perspective, these two games are somewhat unnatural as they represent situations where the voters have no control over the outcome.
-Worse, some of our results in section~\ref{sec:geometry} are not valid for these two games. {$\Diamond$} \end{remark}
+Were we to extend $J_n$ to include them, then the resulting poset would have minimal rank $0$ and maximal rank $2^n$.
+From a voting perspective, these two games are somewhat unnatural as they represent situations where the players have no control over the outcome.
+Furthermore, some of our results in Section~\ref{sec:geometry} are not valid for these two games. {$\Diamond$} \end{remark}

+In general, determining if a linear game is weighted can be difficult.
+One characterization of weighted games that will be useful below was given by Taylor and Zwicker~\cite{TZ92} in terms of general trading.
+In the following, a trade is not restricted to a one-for-one exchange of players.
+Any number of players can be moved among coalitions arbitrarily, provided none of the resulting coalitions contains more than one copy of any player.
+A simple game $G$ is said to be \emph{trade robust} if for every collection $X=\{ X_1, X_2, \hdots , X_j \}$ of (not necessarily disjoint) winning coalitions in $G$, it is not possible to trade members among the coalitions to produce a collection $Y=\{ Y_1, Y_2, \hdots , Y_j \}$ such that the coalitions in $Y$ are all losing.